Lynn Hughes: Upheld in COVID-19 vaccination requirement suit

 In Jennifer Bridges v.
-Houston Methodist Hospital Hughes ruled that private employers have the right to require COVID-19 vaccinations as a condition for employment.
+Houston Methodist Hospital Hughes ruled that private employers have the right to require COVID-19 vaccinations as a condition for employment, even while the vaccine was only available under an Emergency Use Authorization.
 He dismissed the case by rejecting the arguments of the plaintiffs because Texas law only permits employees to sue for wrongful termination if they were required by their employer to engage in illegal conduct, while receiving the COVID-19 vaccine is legal.
 He further noted that individual plaintiffs would still be able to seek medical or religious accommodations under the Americans With Disabilities Act of 1990 and Title VII of the Civil Rights Act of 1964.
-He found that the vaccine has been authorized for emergency use by the FDA, and that the plaintiffs are not clinical trial participants, and are therefore not being utilized as test subjects.
-He rejected the notion that requirement for vaccination violated the Nuremberg Code and said the comparison to vaccination and the Holocaust was reprehensible.
+He found that the vaccine has been authorized for emergency use by the FDA, and that the plaintiffs were not clinical trial participants, and were therefore not being utilized as test subjects.
+He rejected the notion that requirement for vaccination violated the Nuremberg Code and described the comparison of vaccination to the Holocaust was "reprehensible".
 This opinion was upheld by the Fifth Circuit in June 2022.